 - 4. Complete Streets require best-practice design criteria and context-sensitive approaches.
 The City will align land use and transportation goals, policies and code provisions to create Complete Streets solutions that are appropriate to individual contexts; that best serve the needs of all people using streets and the right-of-way; and that support the land-use policies of the Imagine Austin Comprehensive Plan.
 Context sensitive design allows roadway design decisions to be more flexible and sensitive to community values, and to better balance economic, social and environmental objectives.
 The City will take a flexible, innovative, and balanced approach to creating context-sensitive Complete Streets that meet or exceed national best-practice design standards.
-This includes a shift toward designing at a human scale for the needs and comfort of all people and travelers, in considering issues such as street design and width, design speeds, hierarchy of streets; mode balance; and connectivity.
+This includes a shift toward designing at a human scale for the needs and comfort of all people and travelers, in considering issues such as street design and width, desired operating speed, hierarchy of streets, mode balance, and connectivity.
 Design criteria shall not be purely prescriptive but shall be based on the thoughtful application of engineering, architectural and urban design principles. - 5.
 Complete Streets protect Austin's sustainability and environment.
-In the design, operation, and maintenance of its transportation system, the City shall seek opportunities to integrate best-practice "Green Street" principles and goals.
-As adapted for the Austin climate, Green Street goals, practices and metrics shall include stormwater management, urban tree canopy, landscaping, climate protection and resiliency, urban heat island mitigation, accessible and integrated parks and natural areas, and other sustainability goals.
-Projects in the public right of way and their landscape elements shall advance sustainable management and conservation practices for water, energy, materials and other resources.
-By reducing automobile dependence, Complete Streets will help Austin advance toward its goal of carbon neutrality. - 6.
+By reducing automobile dependence, Complete Streets will help Austin advance toward its goals of sustainability and carbon neutrality.
+In the design, operation, and maintenance of its transportation system, the City shall seek opportunities to integrate best-practice "Green Street" principles, features and metrics adapted for the Austin climate.
+These may include stormwater management, tree canopy, shade structures, landscaping, climate protection and resiliency, urban heat island mitigation, accessible and integrated parks and natural areas, and other measures.
+Projects in the public right of way and their landscape elements shall seek to advance sustainable management and conservation practices for water, energy, materials and other resources, balanced with other goals. - 6.
 Complete Streets are the work of all City departments.
-The City shall approach every public or private project, program, and practice that affects the transportation network or occurs in the right of way as an opportunity to improve street conditions for all people and travelers.
-City departments, inclusive of utilities, shall work in coordination and collaborate with other entities to maximize current and future opportunities for Complete Streets, enhancement of the public realm, street connectivity, and cooperation. - 7.
+The City shall approach every public or private project, program, and practice that affects the transportation network or occurs in the right of way as an opportunity to improve street conditions and travel routes for all everyone.
+City departments, inclusive of utilities, shall work in coordination and collaborate with other entities to maximize current and future opportunities for Complete Streets, enhancement of the public realm, and street connectivity. - 7.
 Complete Streets include all roadways and all projects and phases.
-The City shall apply this policy in a context-sensitive manner to all private and public roadways.
+The City shall apply this policy in a context-sensitive manner to all private and public routes and roadways.
 It applies to both new streets and retrofit projects, including the construction, reconstruction, retrofit, resurfacing, alteration and major repair of streets.
 It shall provide guidance to all City capital improvement projects.
-It includes park roads, parking facilities, alleys, bridges, frontage roads, private drives built to public standards, temporary traffic zones, and other elements of the transportation system.

-8. Complete Streets require appropriate performance measures.
+It includes parking facilities, alleys, bridges, frontage roads, private drives or streets and internal circulation routes, temporary traffic zones, off-street bicycle-pedestrian paths, park roads, and other elements of the transportation system. - 8.
+Complete Streets require appropriate performance measures.
 The City will track and report performance measures for the transportation system that measure how well the City is conforming to this policy.
 Indicators shall reflect safe and efficient mobility for all users - pedestrians, bicyclists, transit riders, motorists, and freight.
 A system of Green Streets metrics will be adopted and reported as well.
 For multimodal mobility, performance indicators shall be utilized and weighted in a manner that reflects context and community values.